 Screws that secure the panel cover to the panel box are missing.
 This is a potential hazard.
 Missing screws should be replaced with the original style blunt end screws.

 RECEPTACLES

-The receptacle on the east wall of the garage and another one on the north wall of the living room are loose.
+There are several loose receptacles throughout the home.
 This is a potential shock and a fire hazard.
 All loose receptacles should be repaired as necessary.